5 min read

 Because of the variety and versatility of owned marketing channels, you can communicate in different formats to suit your audience.
 For example, you can create different types of content and use different text and media.

-As opposed to paid and earned media, which might disappear after each campaign or get lost online, owned marketing doesn’t have an expiry date.
+As opposed to paid and earned media, which might disappear after each campaign or get lost online, owned media doesn’t have an expiry date.
 You have your channels as long as you want them and can keep your message in position indefinitely.

 - Set SMART Goals

-No owned marketing strategy will succeed without the setting of SMART (Specific, Measurable, Achievable, Realistic, and Timely) goals.
+No organic marketing strategy will succeed without the setting of SMART (Specific, Measurable, Achievable, Realistic, and Timely) goals.
 Goals that specifically outline what you want to achieve overall, and for each campaign, can act as your guiding light and a benchmark for your efforts.

 - Collect and Use Data